 However, there are also a number of disadvantages associated with wireless networks, especially when compared with wired networks, which generally maintain a faster internet speed and are more secure.

-Below, I have listed all of the above points, plus the other main advantages and disadvantages of a wireless network vs wired network.
+Below, I have listed all of the above points, plus the other main advantages and disadvantages of a wireless network vs a wired network.

 Benefits of a Wireless Network

-Advantages of a Wireless Network over Wired
+Advantages of a Wireless Network Over Wired

-- As I mentioned in the introduction, the main advantage of a wireless network over a wired one is that users can move around freely within the area of the network with their laptops, handheld devices etc and get an internet connection.
+- As I mentioned in the introduction, the main advantage of a wireless network over a wired one is that users can move around freely within the area of the network with their laptops, handheld devices, etc. and get an internet connection.

 - Users are also able to share files and other resources with other devices that are connected to the network without having to be cabled to a port.

 - Not having to lay lots of cables and put them through walls etc. can be a considerable advantage in terms of time and expense.
 It also makes it easier to add extra devices to the network, as no new cabling is needed.

 - If you are a business such as a café, having a wireless network that is accessible to customers can bring you extra business.
 Customers generally love wireless networks because they are convenient.